 ROM currently offers several Minecraft: Education Edition programs that build meaningful, personalized learning across a wide variety of themes including science, resource use, community, cultural respect, and coding.

-Extended programs allow independent, in-depth exploration of subjects including Rocks and Minerals, Sustainability, and Coding.
+Extended programs allow independent, in-depth exploration of a variety of subjects including Rocks and Minerals, Sustainability, and Coding.

 For more information, please contact ROM Learning and be sure to include Minecraft in the subject line. (romlearning@rom.on.ca).